 Who Should Use / Who Shouldn’t Use the X3 Bar

-After a couple of years of using the X3 Bar, our tester — who has tested dozens upon dozen of pieces of fitness equipment — doesn’t think it can truly replace an entire gym for people who are used to training with multiple types of tools.
+After a couple of years of using the X3 Bar, our tester — who has tested dozens upon dozens of pieces of fitness equipment — doesn’t think it can truly replace an entire gym for people who are used to training with multiple types of tools.

 “While it’s possible to work out only with this product, I think that people who tend to become bored quickly would probably have a tough time training consistently with only the X3 Bar,” they say.
 However, they point out that the X3 Bar is a great fit for certain people, including frequent travelers and small apartment dwellers.
 Because of the barbell component — which is a simple barbell attachment, rather than one of the true best barbells in the traditional sense — this package is more versatile than many resistance band sets, which leads our tester to award the X3 Bar a score of 4 out of 5 for versatility.